211 Would You Rather Questions [Funny, Hard & Weird]

 Deep Would You Rather Questions

-Deep would you rather questions reveal values, not preferences.
-LearnClash keeps this set slower and cleaner, with fewer jokes and more prompts that invite explanation.
-A strong deep prompt should still be answerable in one sentence, but the explanation should open a door into personality, regret, ambition, loyalty, or belief.
+Deep prompts go after values, not preferences.
+LearnClash runs this set slower and cleaner, fewer jokes, more room to explain.
+A good one still answers in a single sentence.
+But the reason behind it should crack open a door into personality, regret, ambition, loyalty, or belief.

 Figure 6: Deep prompts should map to values, not trivia knowledge or private confession.

-This section is built for people who already know each other.
-If you are using it with new friends, start with questions 105 through 112 before moving deeper.
-Verywell Mind’s experts note that the answer can reveal priorities, fears, and desires; in LearnClash, the best follow-up is simply, “why that one?”
+Built for people who already know each other.
+With newer friends, start at questions 105 through 112 and work down.
+Verywell Mind’s experts note that an answer can surface priorities, fears, and desires, and in LearnClash the best follow-up is the shortest one: “why that one?”

 Go slower here.
 Let the reason breathe.
 Do not rush the next prompt.